nexusdrugi/demo-chess-board/README.md

    - **Drag & Drop**: Drag the piece to a valid destination square
 3. **Valid Moves**: Valid destination squares are highlighted when a piece is selected
 4. **Turn System**: Players alternate turns (white moves first)
-5. **Game Controls**: Use the "Reset Game" button to restart; use "Undo Move" to revert the last move (disabled after the game ends)
+5. **Game Controls**: Use the "Reset Game" button to restart (you'll be asked to confirm); use "Undo Move" to revert the last move.

 ## Game Rules Implemented